Environmental Health & Safety

 - Work at heights needs to be properly planned in advance of the work activity, appropriately supervised and carried out in a safe manner.
 Careful consideration should be given to the selection and use of work equipment.

-- Work at heights can include, but is not exclusively
+- Work at heights can include, but is not exclusively limited to:

 - Working at ground level adjacent to an excavation;